A Peace of History…

 Most of these work camps were placed in Belfast although we had some in Dublin, Roscommon, Port Laoise, Derry and Berlin.
 Participants helped to repair tools as well as collected some with us.

-In 1986 Belfast group joined TFSR and started refurbish tools in a semi derelict building on the Antrim Road.
+In 1986 Belfast group joined TFSR and started to refurbish tools in a semi-derelict building on the Antrim Road.
 The room was like a fortress with a steel door and steel shutters bolted to windows.
 The floor in the middle of the room was not safe so all tools were stored somewhere around.

 Even though the workshop wasn’t the greatest place it didn’t stop us from our mission.
-In this building we prepared first shipment that consisted of tool-kits to Nicaragua.
-Occasionally we would also organise “Collecting weekends” programme in Bangor, Holywood and Derry.
+In this building, we prepared the first shipment that consisted of tool kits to Nicaragua.
+Occasionally we would also organise the “Collecting weekends” programme in Bangor, Holywood and Derry.

 Our moving-in and -out history